Not a Mango Industry Member? Visit:

 Issues and Crisis Response Guide

 Additionally, the National Mango Board has created a comprehensive Issues and Crisis Response Guide that outlines the process we will follow in response to a developing crisis or issue.
 The plan is intended to help the mango industry respond to a crisis in the most efficient and effective manner in order to protect consumer health.
 The plan includes industry resources as well as credible third-party information to aid the mango industry in its response.
 You can download a copy of the 2013 Issues and Crisis Response Guide.
+This guide can also be a great foundation for creating your own issues and crisis response guide for your company.
 Please be patient as the document is large and may take several minutes to open, depending on your connection speed.